 Even if it’s a one-off journey and you usually just travel to a single place of work, you’re at risk of invalidating your cover if you don’t tell your insurer.

-So if your job role changes and you need to travel more, you should inform your insurance company immediately.
+If your job role changes and you need to travel more, tell your insurer and it’ll update your policy.